White-tailed eagle: Courtship and mating

 Talon grappling is usually associated with territorial clashes in most accipitrids, especially between males, but in Haliaeetus such behaviour also seems to be related to courtship and is engaged by pairs as well as males attacking intruding males.
 When locally common, 2–3 pairs can be seen displaying in the sky quite near each other but each pair in fact are within a border of a well-defined territory.
 In Greenland, recorded pair densities were 0.3–0.6 occupied territories per 100 km2.
 In eastern Germany, densities were reported as 1.6–2 pairs per 100 km2.
 Norwegian nests appear at no closer than 1–2 km; territory size on Norwegian coasts were reported as roughly 6 to 9 km2.
-Fischer noted 8–9 pairs on the small faroese island of Fugloy due to its huge seabird colonies, with late summer numbers boosting to 75 eagles, all within an area of only 22 km2.
+Fischer noted 8–9 pairs on the small Norwegian island of Nord-Fugløya due to its huge seabird colonies, with late summer numbers boosting to 75 eagles, all within an area of only 22 km2.
 Five occupied nests were noted on an 80 km stretch of the Russian Yenisei River.
 Mating chiefly occurs between mid-March and mid-April in most parts of the range.
 The pair may copulate be about once every 20 minutes for several hours.
 Prior to mating, a more skilled and graceful flying than usual may be undertaken by the male as the final stage of courtship.
 After his final display, the female crouches low, almost flat, with her head and neck outstretched, wings half open, and tail held level with the rest of the body.
 Mating has been recorded in white-tailed eagles to occur almost anywhere including a low perch, on the nest, on the ground or even on frozen lake surfaces, usually close to the nest at least but also at as far away from the nest as 3 km in Norway.
 Sometimes both members of the pair will assume the female's typical mating position simultaneously side-by-side until he jumps on her back.
 Once the male mounts he often calls loudly and flaps both wings to maintain his balance.
 After about 12 seconds he dismounts and sits quietly, ultimately will do so about 5 to 6 in 1.5 hours and at nearly any time of the day.